talkheadai/talkhead-subnet/README.md

 ## Writing your own incentive mechanism

-As described in [Quickstarter template](#quickstarter-template) section above, when you are ready to write your own incentive mechanism, update this template repository by editing the following files.
-The code in these files contains detailed documentation on how to update the template.
-Read the documentation in each of the files to understand how to update the template.
-There are multiple **TODO**s in each of the files identifying sections you should update.
-These files are:
+The TalkHead subnet uses a custom incentive mechanism to evaluate and reward talking head generation.
+The key files that define this mechanism are:

-- `template/protocol.py`: Contains the definition of the wire-protocol used by miners and validators.
+- `template/protocol.py`: Contains the definition of the wire-protocol used by miners and validators for talking head generation requests and responses.
-- `neurons/miner.py`: Script that defines the miner's behavior, i.e., how the miner responds to requests from validators.
+- `neurons/miner.py`: Script that defines the miner's behavior, i.e., how the miner generates talking head videos in response to validator requests.
-- `neurons/validator.py`: This script defines the validator's behavior, i.e., how the validator requests information from the miners and determines the scores.
+- `neurons/validator.py`: This script defines the validator's behavior, i.e., how the validator requests talking head generation from miners and evaluates responses.
-- `template/forward.py`: Contains the definition of the validator's forward pass.
+- `template/validator/forward.py`: Contains the definition of the validator's forward pass, which orchestrates the querying and evaluation process.
-- `template/reward.py`: Contains the definition of how validators reward miner responses.
+- `template/validator/reward.py`: Contains the definition of how validators reward miner responses based on video quality, synchronization, and realism.

-In addition to the above files, you should also update the following files:
-- `README.md`: This file contains the documentation for your project.
-Update this file to reflect your project's documentation.
-- `CONTRIBUTING.md`: This file contains the instructions for contributing to your project.
-Update this file to reflect your project's contribution guidelines.
-- `template/__init__.py`: This file contains the version of your project.
-- `setup.py`: This file contains the metadata about your project.
-Update this file to reflect your project's metadata.
-- `docs/`: This directory contains the documentation for your project.
-Update this directory to reflect your project's documentation.

-__Note__
-The `template` directory should also be renamed to your project name.
+These files contain detailed documentation and TODO markers indicating sections that should be customized for your specific talking head generation requirements.
 ---

 # Writing your own subnet API